-Definition (2000 - today)
+Definition of Digital Twin (2000 - today)

 • Virtual representation of a physical object or system that operates across the system lifecycle (not just front end).

 Required Functionality

 - Mirror implementation of physical world through real-time-monitoring and synchronization of data with events. - Provide algorithms and software for observation, reasoning and physical systems control.